For many years, GreenTech

 a lot of CO2, which is vented.
 If renewable hydrogen – as

-the total amount of CO2 released is greatly reduced.
-Not surprisingly,
+WGS, the total amount of CO2 released is greatly reduced.
+Not

-There are many problems with this concept.
-The first problem
+There are problems with this concept.
+The first problem is

 off-peak hours, but now one also must add the electrolyzers and deal with variable

-rates in the WGS reactor and in the partial oxidation reactor.
-The economics
+rates in the partial oxidation reactor.
+The economics for using renewable

-large scale demonstration of methanol production from CO2 and
+begin a rather large scale demonstration of methanol production

-water using stranded wind energy.
-This is clearly a much more
+from CO2 and water using stranded wind energy.
+This is clearly

-competitive and scalable option than any of the options yet mentioned
+a much more competitive and scalable option than any of the

-methanol production can work efficiently with the right catalysts
+can work efficiently with the right catalysts starting with

-commercial methanol production processes always begin with a
+but commercial methanol production processes always begin with

 the syngas, and (wisely) that is what Blue Fuel Energy plans to use.
 They will